aflaxman/gbd/docs/dismod_data_server.rst

 covariates yet, because the covariate data server still needs to be written.

+Viewing data is implemented, and works acceptible.
+Speed increase is possible, by caching images on disk, instead of re-rendering for every page view.
+Visual improvements, like line width and alpha levels may still be needed.

 Running data is currently only via command line in ipython, but the get/post json is implemented now.